 They impact our environment, economy, infrastructure, leisure and enjoyment and even human health.

-The spread of Invasive species is a world-wide problem and they have now been dubbed as the greatest threat to global biodiversity after habitat loss.
-In the UK it is estimated that invasive species cost the British economy £1.7 billion each year in trying to tackle the problem (figure is taken from 2010 report and is expected to have increased).
+The spread of invasive species is a global problem and they have been dubbed the greatest threat to global biodiversity after habitat loss.

-Fortunately, in Cumbria, we only have relatively few invasive species, but we also have many freshwater resources; lakes, tarns, rivers and becks, that are of great ecological and economic significance.
-INNS have the potential to cause substantial damage to these fragile ecosystems, so it is vital that we all take responsibility for protecting them.
+In Cumbria we are fortunate to only have a relatively small number of invasive species, but we also have many freshwater resources - lakes, tarns, rivers and becks - that are of great ecological and economic significance.
+Invasive species have the potential to cause substantial damage to these fragile ecosystems, so it is vital that we all take responsibility for protecting them.